Vi-Sad/Tasks-from-LeetCode/README.md

-# Tasks-from-LeetCode
+# Tasks from LeetCode
-Tasks from LeetCode in the JavaScript programming language will be laid out here
+Tasks from LeetCode in the JavaScript programming language will be laid out here!
+* * *
+The tasks have been solved: 0